 We suggest people who own expensive property should purchase property insurance.
 You are forced in many, different cases either by law or a mortgage contract to purchase and also carry property insurance.
 For example, all of the states in the country require drivers to also carry auto insurance normally in the form of liability insurance.

-Liability insurance covers the repair and financial replacement to someone else aside from the individual involved in an accident.
+Liability insurance covers the repair and financial replacement of someone else aside from the individual involved in an accident.
 For example, the liability insurance of the person involved pays for the car repairs and medical bills for the other driver and any other passengers.
 When you opt for required liability coverage, you will also be given the opportunity to opt for property insurance in the form of comprehensive insurance and also collision insurance with regards to auto insurance.
-You could ultimately be saved from financial issues if your own car is damaged in the accident.
+You could ultimately avoid financial issues if your own car obtains damages in the accident.

 Many homeowners have a variety of misguided views of what their homeowner’s insurance actually covers according to a survey published in the Journal of Financial Planning.
 Roughly 33% of homeowners in the survey thought that flood damage would be covered by their policy, while around 51% of the respondents thought that their home’s main water line break damage would be covered, and finally, 34% of them thought mold damage was covered by their insurer.
 These data are from the National Association of Insurance Commissioners.

 In reality, the perils, which are causes of property destruction, that are usually not covered are:

 - Flood damage (this is a separate policy)

 - Earthquake (this is also a separate policy)

 - Mold Maintenance damage (examples are worn-out plumbing, electrical wiring, air conditioners, heating units, roofing, mold, and pest infestation)

 - Sewer backup